Why Every Ray-tracer Needs a Heatmap

 It's averaging around 390 primitive tests per ray.
 That's terrible!
 But what's even worse is the heatmap.

 It shows that the maximum cost is more than 1,000 primitives per ray.
-What's going on?

 Well my BVH algorithm is not capable of dealing with large overlapping triangles.
 That results in many nodes having lots of empty space, and overlapping each other.